epezent/implot/README.md

 # ImPlot
-Advanced 2D Plotting for Dear ImGui
+ImPlot is an advanced 2D plotting widget for Dear ImGui.

 ## Features